-0 Program Organizer Be sure that one person is in charge of the event in case any e mergencies happen.
-0 Team Assignments Be sure to have team assignments figured out pri- teams based on ages, schools, or experience leve you do not have enough on any team.
-0 Coach Assignments Make sure each coach knows their team, team colours, players, format of the day, etc ormat of the day, etc. 0 Location Logistics Double and triple check that everything is set for your location including conflicts in scheduling, permits, insurance, field checks, and Emergency Action Plans. - 0 Equipment Prepare the location with all equipment needed.
-0 Check-In Table Prep a registration area with waivers, paperwork, cash box, etc. C. 0 Branding and Signage Make the location look awesome with tents, bann ers, etc. 0 Volunteers Be sure your volunteers are ready to go and prepa situation.
-Check in with all your volunteers to mak their role in the process. - - 0 Team Meeting Try to gather everyone together a few days before minute questions or issues. the big day to cover any last
+0 Program Organizer Be sure that one person is in charge of the event in case any emergencies happen.
+0 Team Assignments Be sure to have team assignments figured out prior to the first day.
+Try to split teams based on ages, schools, or experience level.
+Be prepared to mix teams if you do not have enough on any team.
+0 Coach Assignments Make sure each coach knows their team, team colours, players, format of the day, etc. 0 Location Logistics Double and triple check that everything is set for your location including conflicts in scheduling, permits, insurance, field checks, and Emergency Action Plans.
+0 Equipment Prepare the location with all equipment needed.
+0 Check-In Table Prep a registration area with waivers, paperwork, cash box, etc. 0 Branding and Signage Make the location look awesome with tents, banners, etc. 0 Volunteers Be sure your volunteers are ready to go and prepared to problem solve in any situation.
+Check in with all your volunteers to make sure they fully understand their role in the process.
+0 Team Meeting Try to gather everyone together a few days before the big day to cover any last minute questions or issues.